(Updated July 2023)

 Although Costa Rica is a popular destination for ecotourists, adventure travelers, and beach bums, there’s still a need for volunteers like you: particularly in wildlife and environmental conservation, and English teaching.

 If you’re interested in wildlife conservation, consider working with a project that focuses on protecting endangered animals – especially sea turtles like hawksbills, green turtles, and leatherbacks, which migrate to Costa Rica’s coastline to lay eggs every year.
 For environmental conservation enthusiasts, Costa Rica has a diverse landscape that must be protected to preserve its species’ natural habitats.
 There are many volunteer groups and NGOs working to prevent deforestation – which threatens the country’s biodiversity and ecological landscape.
-There also are organizations you can check out that promote sustainable eco-tourism: it’s critical to keep in mind that well-meaning tourists can damage ecosystems without realizing it, and with expanding tourism, this is becoming more and more important.
+As tourism expands, it is more important than ever for travelers to be mindful of their impact on the environment.
+There are many organizations that promote sustainable eco-tourism, and it is a good idea to check out their resources before planning a trip.
+Even well-meaning tourists can damage ecosystems without realizing it, so it is important to be aware of the potential impacts of our travel choices.

 If you want to make a difference for children and communities in need, there are lots of opportunities to teach English and other subjects in classrooms, adult learning centers, after-school programs, and more throughout Costa Rica.
 The English language is increasingly vital to the Costa Rican economy – both to support tourists from other countries and to conduct business internationally – and education is an excellent way to promote income generation and poverty alleviation.
 Help a Costa Rican learn how to speak English and you’ve opened them up for new employment and earning opportunities.